Devotionals

 Meditations on sovereign grace — for the heart that longs to worship

 As you read, ask the Spirit to align your affections with truth.
-This is the work of devotion: that Christ becomes not just your doctrine but your delight.
+This is the work of devotion: that Christ becomes not just your truth but your delight.

 The Glory of Divine Choice